py5coding/py5book/integrations/trimesh.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

 Each of these [trimesh.Trimesh](https://trimesh.org/trimesh.html#trimesh.Trimesh) object primitives will inherit the drawing style active at the time [](/reference/sketch_convert_shape) is called.
+In this example, the stroke weight will be set to `1.5`.

 When we run this, the primitive shapes will rotate around for us to see.